SBA loans and information

 EIDL (Economic Injury Disaster Loan) - REOPENED FOR APPLICATIONS

 The SBA’s COVID-19 Economic Injury Disaster Loan (EIDL) is another way to get funding for your business during this crisis.
 This loan provides up to $2 million at 3.75%, for up to 30-year terms.
-An advance grant of up to $10,000 may also be available through this program.

 Click here to apply, and be prepared to provide: